National First XV Championship (New Zealand): Super 8 and Quadrangular Tournament

-There are two other major tournaments that are contested.
-Neither hold effect on qualification to the National Top 4.
-However, the Moascar Cup may be put up for contention during participation in the tournaments.
+Two other major tournaments are also played, but neither affects qualification for the National Top 4.
+However, the Moascar Cup can still be defended during these tournaments if the holder chooses to put it on the line.

-Formed in 1997, the New Zealand Super Eight group of schools incorporates the 8 boys' high schools from their respective provincial cities of the central North Island and is played in place of respective local competitions.
-The first sporting competitions were sponsored by Canterbury International and commenced in 1998, involving rugby and cricket.
-Since that time, the Super Eight concept has grown to include not only 10 sports competitions, but also a cultural festival and professional development programmes for management staff and curriculum teachers.
-For rugby, many argue that the Super 8 is on par with the Auckland 1A competition where both are the toughest pre-Top 4 round-robin competitions in New Zealand secondary school rugby.
+Formed in 1997, the New Zealand Super Eight is group of eight boys' high schools from the central North Island.
+They compete against each other instead of playing in their local competitions.
+The first Super Eight sports events began in 1998, sponsored by Canterbury International and included rugby and cricket.
+Since then, the Super Eight has expanded to cover 10 sports, a cultural festival and professional development programmes for school staff.
+In rugby, many believe the Super 8 is equal in strength to the Auckland 1A competition.
+Both are considered the toughest pre-Top 4 round-robin competitions in New Zealand secondary school rugby.
 The Super 8 is contested between, Gisborne Boys' High School, Hamilton Boys' High School, Rotorua Boys' High School, Tauranga Boys' College, Napier Boys' High School, Hastings Boys' High School, New Plymouth Boys' High School and Palmerston North Boys' High School.

-The Quadrangular Tournament is the oldest secondary school rugby tournament which is competed between Wanganui Collegiate, Wellington College, Nelson College and Christ's College.
-It was initially known as the Triangular Tournament from 1890 to 1924 till Nelson College joined in 1925.
-In 2012 the 85th Quadrangular Tournament was contested.
-Regardless of being oldest tournament in New Zealand secondary school rugby, it does not receive the same recognition as the National Top 4, Auckland 1A or Super 8 as no school that competes in it has ever gone on to win a National Championship (with the exception of Nelson College that won the Moascar Cup in 2016).
+The Quadrangular Tournament is the oldest secondary school rugby tournament in New Zealand.
+It is contested by Wanganui Collegiate, Wellington College, Nelson College and Christ's College.
+From 1890 to 1924 it was known as the Triangular Tournament, until Nelson College joined in 1925.
+The 100th Quadrangular Tournament was held in Whanganui in 2026.
+Despite its long history, the tournament does not receive the same recognition as the National Top 4, Auckland 1A or Super 8.
+No school from the Quadrangular has ever won a national championship.
+However, Wanganui Collegiate (1972), Wellington College (1972), and Nelson College (2016, 2017, 2018), have held the Moascar Cup.